randomwalks/devart-template/project_posts/2014-02-04-My-Second-Post.md

 people who I am following / not who following "me"

 we have tested
-A. To get a list of followers (who follwing my page) : we have to make a partnership with google to access any data related to a certain (my) google plus page.
+A. To get a list of followers (who following my page) : we have to make a partnership with google to access any data related to a certain (my) google plus page.
 We decide to hold this solution because we can't find any specific information of available data according to partnership.

 B. Instead, we concluded a final solution like this: